statement of significance

 Griffith was one of the first places in Australia where the game became an organised sport.
 It was brought to the area by the first Italian settlers began as an informal social activity on impromptu courts set up at private homes around Hanwood and Yenda, or sometimes on the river bank at Darlington Point.
 Groups of men would play for a drink, the losers doing the shouting, while their wives had a chance to gossip and their children to play together.

-This small item is of historic significance as evidence of the transfer of a men’s social activity from Italy to Australia.
+The bocce ball has historic significance as evidence of the transfer of a men’s social activity from Italy to Australia.
 It was an informal social activity often played in people’s yards when guests called around.
 This was part of a colourful social life which stopped when the Second World War broke out.

 This bocce ball represents a purely functional item, not intended for aesthetic value.